fbef0102/L4D1_2-Plugins/l4d_unreservelobby/readme.md

 		2. If server is lobby reserved and empty (No one in server)
 			* Unable to connect server from lobby
 	* (After)
-		1. Removes lobby reservation once server is full in gamemode (8 for versus/scavenge lobby, 4 for survival/coop/realism lobby)
+		1. Automatically removes lobby reservation once server is full in gamemode (8 for versus/scavenge lobby, 4 for survival/coop/realism lobby)
 			* New players is allowed to join the server, they can connect via the console or server browser
-			* It won't restore back lobby reservation
 			* Set ```sv_allow_lobby_connect_only 0```
+		2. Automatically restores the lobby reservation when there is a vacancy
+			* Send ```heartbeat``` to steam master, not guarantee match system is still working well
-		2. Removes lobby reservation once all players have disconnected
+		3. Automatically Removes lobby reservation once all players have disconnected
 			* Players can connect from a lobby again
-			* It won't restore back lobby reservation
 			* Set ```sv_allow_lobby_connect_only``` back to default
 	* In short, if you want multi slots server, must install
 		1. This l4d_unreservelobby plugin